 Her opponent, however, had scratches up and down his arm, sweat and dirt hung on him in a filthy film, and he looked exhausted – and angry.
-‘What’d you do?’ he demanded as he rose up from the floor, ‘hide the entire time?’
+‘What’d you do?’ he demanded as he got up from the floor.
+‘Hide the entire time?’

 She blinked slowly, then looked to Ryan.
 ‘I assessed the situation.’

 ‘It – the hob,’ she said, quickly correcting herself, ‘was only dangerous because it was provoked.
 It hadn’t harmed civilians, and if it was open about its intention to eat me, then I don’t think it would bother to lie about past crimes.’

 Ryan’s expression remained expectant, and she scrambled for more coherent sentences.

 ‘With no further information, I extrapolated that I was to judge the situation independently.
 It didn’t warrant– I didn’t see the need to shoot it.’

 ‘I don’t know what you had on your side, dork, but I was dealing with some viscous little bastard who wanted to disembowel me.’